 Rules of Engagement

-Any design or implementation issue that is reproducible and substantially affects the security of Tencent users is likely to be in scope for the program.
+Any design or implementation issue regarding any qualifying product that is reproducible and substantially affects the security of Tencent users is likely to be in scope for the program.

-However, only reports that meet the following requirements are eligible to receive a monetary reward:
+However, reports and researchers must meet the following requirements to be eligible to receive a monetary reward:

 - Please provide detailed reports with reproducible steps.
 If the report is not detailed enough to reproduce the issue, the issue will not be eligible for a reward.